 SOCIETAL IMPACT

-Because arthropods and other vectors are ectothermic, higher temperature variations associated with climate change are expected to enhance their abundance, survival and feeding activity, while accelerating pathogen development within the vector component.
-But climate change is already impacting human and animal health—demanding urgent and decisive action.
+Because arthropods and other vectors are ectothermic, higher variations associated with climate change are expected to enhance their abundance, survival, and feeding activity, while accelerating pathogen development within the vector component.
+Temperature, humidity and seasonal patterns strongly influence tick and mosquito activity, with milder winters and earlier springs due to climate change potentially extending transmission periods and increasing epidemiological risks.

 The VeBDisease website (iuls.ro/dteclimate) contains additional information on specific project objectives, implementation activities, and results.
+Climate change is already impacting human and animal health—demanding urgent and decisive action.

 Image Source: Shutterstock